ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 5. On the **Alternative mailbox** page, type the email address of a mailbox that will be used to store chat messages from Instant Bloomberg that can't be associated with a user mailbox in your organization.

    > [!NOTE]
-   > Every chat message in Instant Bloomberg includes a property called *CorporateEmailAddress*, which contains the your organization's email address for each participant in the chat message.
+   > Every chat message in Instant Bloomberg includes a property called *CorporateEmailAddress*, which contains your organization's email address for each participant in the chat message.
 During the import process, the connector attempts to import chat messages to a user mailbox in Office 365 that has the same email addresses that matches the ones in the *CorporateEmailAddress* property.
 If the there isn't an Office 365 mailbox with the same address as the ones in the *CorporateEmailAddress* property, the connector imports the chat message to the alternative mailbox that you specify on this page.
-At this time, Instant Bloomberg chat messages archived in the alternative mailbox won’t be monitored by supervision policies in Office 365.
+At this time, Instant Bloomberg chat messages archived in the alternative mailbox aren't monitored by supervision policies in Office 365.

 6. Click **Next**, review your settings, and then click **prepare** to create the connector.